Deadly July 4 parade: Shots, then a frantic rush to escape

 “It was chaos,” Shapiro recalled.
 “People didn’t know right away where the gunfire was coming from, whether the gunman was in front or behind you chasing you.”

-For many people, the mass shooting that killed at least seven people and injured 30 others was yet another reminder that any place, any event in the U.S. can turn dangerous or deadly.
+For many people, the mass shooting that killed at least seven people and injured more than 30 others adds to the fear that any place, any event in the U.S. can turn dangerous or deadly, even though most gun violence is personal.
 Highland Park is one of the country’s safest towns, and July 4th parades among the most American of celebrations.
 Even before Monday’s killings, some people already were on edge, questioning whether to venture into large gatherings, looking over their shoulders during even the most run-of-the-mill activities, from grocery shopping to going to school or catching a movie.

 But as the shots rang out in Highland Park on Monday, all most people at the July 4 parade knew was at first confusion, then terror as they searched for a safe place to hide or any way to escape.